 In October 2008, following the merger of Boroondara Lions and Templestowe Eagles, the club became the Boroondara Eagles Football Club, as it is known today.

 In season 2011, specialist training was introduced for all teams after a successful pilot scheme rolled out in 2010 for the girls team.
-The U16 girls won their league ladder and went on to win the State grand final, in a 3 way play off.
+The U16 girls won their league ladder and went on to win the State grand final, in a three way play off.
 They beat a team from another division in the final that was previously undefeated with a +118 goal difference.

 Providing equal opportunity for members with a culture of inclusiveness, our club thrives on strong community support.